leemeichin/say-cheese/readme.md

 A minimal library for integrating webcam snapshots into your app.
 It uses `getUserMedia`, a recent API for accessing audio and video in the browser.

+# NOTE

+Despite being unmaintained for many years this library still gets starred and forked quite frequently.
+Please file issues or contribute back from your forks, if you can, and I will share maintainer status with anyone who can help make this a canonical library.

 [**Demo**](http://leemachin.github.com/say-cheese)

 Setup